We make films!

 In 2008 she participated in the renowned "Screenleaders EU" program, that aims at the managment positions of media businesses.

-Sonja Matthes works as Production Coordinator and Postproduction Supervisor for Ulysses Films.
+Sonja Matthes works as Producer and Postproduction Supervisor for Ulysses Films.

 After graduation she began her studies in applied media economics at the ,die medienakademie’/HS Mittweida.
 During her studies in 2007 she began working for Studio DocLights GmbH.
 After finishing her studies with a Bachelor of Arts she stayed at the docu-soap-based department and realized several formats for all channelgroups.

 In 2011 she started working for Studio Rakete as a production assistant.
 In 2012 she moved to Ulysses Films.

 Denise Tie works as Junior Producer and Postproduction Supervisor at Ulysses Films.

 After graduation in 2009, she attended the Deutsche POP Academy in Hamburg, which she finished after two semesters with a certificate in project- and music management.